gremedios89/gateways/README.md

  - Using json server to simulate a rest api.
  - Run npm i in the root folder of the project.
  - Open terminal and run the next comand in the root folder of the project: `npm run server`.
- - Open new terminal and run the next comand in the root folder of the project: `ng serve`.

 ## Development server